YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 .. parsed-literal::
    $ mupip backup -bytestream MAMMALS,CRUSTACEANS bkup

-Suppose that the environment variable ydb_gbldir has regions MAMMALS and CRUSTACEANS that map to files called LINNAEUS.DAT and BRUNNICH.DAT (no matter which directory or directories the files reside in).
+Suppose that the environment variable gtmgbldir has regions MAMMALS and CRUSTACEANS that map to files called LINNAEUS.DAT and BRUNNICH.DAT (no matter which directory or directories the files reside in).
 Then the above example creates bytestream backup files MAMMALS.DAT and CRUSTACEANS.DAT in the bkup directory since the last DATABASE backup.

 Example: